-Students returning from an approved Leave do not need to file a formal application for reinstatement.
-They should contact the DGS and the OGA (Biomedicalsciences@cumc.columbia.edu) approximately six weeks before the start of the semester in which they wish to return.
+Students returning from an approved Leave do not need to file a formal application for DGS reinstatement. should contact They the and the VI Administration (Biomedicalsciences@cumc.columbia.edu) approximately eight weeks before the start of the semester in which they wish to return.
 Students returning from a Medical Leave of Absence are reminded that a doctor's note approving their return is required.
+The program may also require a student undergo an administrative evaluation to determine readiness to return.
 Students who are not on an approved leave of absence and who neglect to register are required to submit an application for reinstatement.